rderik/kmaps-docker/README.md

 ```bash
 $ docker-compose up
 ```
-2. Everytime we restart
+2. Every time we restart

 ```bash
 $ ./init_solr_core_creation.sh
 ```

-Everytime we want to import put files inside `csv_files/` directory
+Every time we want to import put files inside `csv_files/` directory

 ```bash
 $ ./import_places.sh
 ```

-Everytime we restart the importation we want to clear the Database the database backup is located in: files/postgres/places.backup
+Every time we restart the importation, we want to clear the Database.
+The database backup should be inside the following path:  `./files/postgres/places.backup`

 ```bash
 ./prepare_places_dev_db_for_import.sh
 ```